ajgarlag/AjglCsvRfc/README.md

 The CSV version of the string `Hello \"World"!` should be `"Hello \""World""!"` but it does not work as expected.
 You can see a detailed explanation at https://3v4l.org/aROTj

-This package provides an alternative implementation to read and write well escaped CSV files with for the following functions and methods:
+This package provides an alternative implementation to read and write well escaped CSV files for the following functions and methods:

 | Native | Alternative |
 | ------ | ----------- |